BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 The locations of all the files are described here: :ref:`Files and locations`

-..note::When the Beam wallet app is running, right click on it and select *Options | Keep in dock* for easy access of the app in the future.
+.. note:: When the Beam wallet app is running, right click on it and select *Options | Keep in dock* for easy access of the app in the future.

 .. figure:: images/desktop/02_installing/08.png
    :alt: Keep in dock